apalala/grako/README.rst

 * Removed the ``--binary`` command-line option.
 It went unused, it was untested, and it was incorrectly implemented.
 * Generated parsers ``pass`` on ``KeyboardInterrupt``.
+* Moved the bulk of the entry code for generated parsers to ``util.generic_main()``.
+This allows for the verbose code to be verified by the usual tools.

 3.6.8
 -----